KOTORCommunityPatches/K1_Community_Patch/README.md

 * The walking animation doesn't look good: [Movement Animation Fix for both KOTOR and TSL](http://deadlystream.com/forum/files/file/465-movement-animation-fix-for-both-kotor-and-tsl/)

 ## 5. Bugs:
-These are the currently known bugs with KOTOR or the mod that the K1CP is looking to resolve:
+These are the currently known bugs/issues with KOTOR or the mod that the K1CP is looking to resolve:

 https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues